csvance/jetson_tensorrt/README.md

 ### [DIGITS][digits] DetectNet
 - detectnet.launch uses the builtin camera on the TX2 and publishes to /detector/debug_output
 #### Parameters
+- image_subscribe_topic - string - image topic to run detections on
 - model_path - string - absolute path to the model file (.prototxt)
 - weights_path - string - absolute path to the weights file (.caffemodel)
 - cache_path - string - absolute path to the automatically generated tensorcache file